 Fridge Horror: The American soldier, "Sam", wounded by Colonel Nishi then brought in is clearly scared shitless.
 He would have no doubt heard stories (all of them true, unfortunately) of Japanese soldiers brutality towards POW's (or seen the results first-hand), but Freeze-Frame Bonus reveals he is also a flamethrower operator.
-In the Soviet-German and Japanese-American theatres, extraordinarily few flamethrower-men were ever taken prisoner for some strange reason.
+In the Soviet-German and Japanese-American theatres, extraordinarily few flamethrower-men were ever taken prisoner.

 He Really Can Act: Did you know Saigo is played by Kazunari Ninomiya of the boyband Arashi?